mastrHyperion98/crunchyroll-connect/README.md

 * Filter Crunchyroll catalog by genres, seasons (ex fall 2020), popularity, release dates, prefixes, etc
 * Get a list of all the collections related to a series.
 (For example, each season of SAO is a different collection)
 * Easy to use, self managed package that handles the safe storage of data locally used by application.
-* Fetch and return stream data that can be used by external media players (for example VLC)
+* Fetch and return stream data that can be used by external/custom media players

-# Projects using this package

-* AmadeusTV hosted by mastrHyperion98 -- under development
+# Implementation Requirements
+* FFmpeg(ffplayer --> https://matham.github.io/ffpyplayer/player.html) recommended for HLS episodes.
+* In theory, VLC also supports HLS, but i've had no luck getting it to properly read the stream.